rjw1/cv/cv.md

 * Phone: 07810 542 241
 * Address: 19 Clarendon Road, Croydon, CR0 3SJ

+I am a Senior Operations Engineer with over 17 years experience who has worked in multiple environments using a wide range of Unixes (Linux, BSD and Solaris), Configuration managment tools (Puppet, Chef and CFengine2), platforms (AWS, vCloud and bare metal) and supporting applications in a variety of Languages (Ruby, Perl, Python, Java and Go).

+I can help infrastructue teams to define a product road map as a technical lead and a product owner.

+I have been practicing DevOps before the term was coined and was an organizer of DevOpsDays London 2017.
+I have opinons on Continous Integration and Contionous Deployment of both applications and infrastructure.
+I also believe in HumanOps and have spoken several times about how on call should not be a burden to the people involved.

 ## Employment History ##

 ### February 2016 - present: Head of Web Operations for [Government Digital Service][]